Local Dance Events

 LATIN DANCE CLUB began as an all Latin dance club but now the mix of music is about 60% Latin and 40% Ballroom.
 The club holds four dances per year, always at Berry Hills Country Club.
 They usually are scheduled on the fourth Sunday in September, third Sunday in December, fourth Saturday in February, and first Sunday in May.
 Music is provided by DJs or musicians.
 Dances always include a meal.
 The dress varies but is usually either formal or semi-formal.
 Non-members may attend as guests.

-PASSEPIED CLUB holds eleven dances each year, usually on the second Saturday, but sometimes on the third Saturday, July through May.
+PASSEPIED CLUB holds nine dances each year, usually on the second Friday or Saturday, but sometimes on the third Friday or Saturday, September through June (except December).
 Most dances are now held at the Woman's Club of Charleston.
 Music is provided either by DJs or musicians.
 Dances include light snacks or heavy hors d’oeuvres.
 Dress varies from formal to semi-formal to dressy casual.
 Non-members may attend as guests.

 SPEAKEASY SINGLES is not solely a dance club, but it holds monthly dances that welcome experienced and non-experienced dancers alike.
 The dances generally are held on the second Saturday of the month from 8:00 to 11:00 p.m., often with a dance lesson from 7:00 to 8:00.
 Locations vary.
 Music is provided by DJs.
 Attire is usually dressy casual, although some dances have suggested themes.